-Changes to the scheduling or deviations from the Avid Clinical Supplies Guidance Document may be possible (e.g. scheduling a participant with only 24 hours notice), but if they are required, the site should contact Avid as soon as possible to work with the manufacturing team on the logistics.
+Changes to the scheduling or deviations from the Avid Clinical Supplies Guidance Document may be possible (e.g. scheduling a subject with only 24 hours notice), but if they are required, the site should contact Avid as soon as possible to work with the manufacturing team on the logistics.

-If lumbar puncture and PET scan are done on the same day, LP should be completed prior to the FDG or AV-45 PET scan; otherwise there should be at least 12 hours between the LP and the scan.
+If a subject consents to lumbar puncture, it is preferable for the Lumbar Puncture to be done PRIOR to PET scans (AV-45 and FDG scan).
 Research into whether the binding ligand to Abeta has any effect on CSF Abeta measures or plasma levels is ongoing.